Helmholtz-AI-Energy/AI-HERO-Energy/README.md

 For that you need to adapt the group workspace in line 13.
 Both scripts write their outputs to your current  directory by default.

 For calculating the groups' final scores the mentioned files need to work.
 That means, that your workspace needs to contain the virtual environment that is loaded, the code as well as model weights.
-To make the submission FAIR you additionally have to provide your code on Github (with a requirements file that reproduces your full environment), and your weights uploaded to Zenodo.
+To make the submission FAIR you additionally have to provide your code on GitHub (with a requirements file that reproduces your full environment), and your weights uploaded to Zenodo.
 You can complete your submission here: https://ai-hero-hackathon.de/.
-We will verify your results by also downloading everything from Github and Zenodo to a clean new workspace and check whether the results match.
+We will verify your results by also downloading everything from GitHub and Zenodo to a clean new workspace and check whether the results match.

 # List of city identifiers
 'h' : Hannover,  'bs' : Braunschweig, 'ol' : Oldenburg , 'os': Osnabrück, 'wob' : Wolfsburg, 'go' : Göttingen , 'sz' : Salzgitter, 'hi' : Hildesheim , 'del' : Delmenhorst, 'lg': Lüneburg,  'whv'  : Wilhelmshaven, 'ce' : Celle, 'hm' : Hameln, 'el' : Lingen(Ems)